Tradition of Service

 ISP Through the Years

-1919 – The Bureau of Constabulary is created within the spanking-new Department of Law Enforcement (DLE).
-In addition to “detecting and investigating crime”, the new Constabulary was to “order abatement of public nuisances and to enforce such orders by appropriate court action, to suppress riots, prevent affrays, and to prevent wrongs to children and dumb animals, that are inhibited by law.”
+1919 – The Bureau of Constabulary was created within the new Department of Law Enforcement (DLE).
+In addition to “detecting and investigating crime,” the Constabulary was instructed to abate “public nuisances and to enforce such orders by appropriate court action, to suppress riots, prevent affrays, and to prevent wrongs to children and dumb animals, that are inhibited by law.”

-1939 – The Idaho State Police achieves status as a law enforcement agency under the Idaho State Police Act.
+1939 – The Idaho State Police is renamed and achieves new status as a law enforcement agency under the Idaho State Police Act.

-1947 – The Alcohol Control Bureau, known as “Liquor Law Enforcement” is created and placed in DLE.
+1947 – The Alcohol Control Bureau, known as “Liquor Law Enforcement,” was created.

-1969 – Three pieces of legislation establish the Peace Officer Standards and Training Council and program.
-The first voluntary fulltime academy session begins January 14, 1970.
-In 1974, the 42nd legislature mandates training for all basic peace officers within a year of hire.
+1969 – Legislation established the Peace Officer Standards and Training Council (POST).
+The first voluntary full-time training academy session began on January 14, 1970.

-1995 – The Bureau of Criminal Identification is created in Idaho Code.
-This successfully centralized all Department computer operations (including the Idaho Law Enforcement Telecommunications Systems) in one function now called the Criminal Justice Information Systems section.
+1995 – The Bureau of Criminal Identification is created to centralize all computer operations (including the Idaho Law Enforcement Telecommunications Systems) in one function, now called the Criminal Justice Information Systems (CJIS) section.

-The Support Services and Forensics programs previously headed by separate Majors have been combined into one Police Services program, overseen by a single Major.
+The Support Services and Forensics programs previously headed by separate Majors were combined into one Police Services program, overseen by a single Major.

 Regional Communications Centers have been reduced from 3 to 2, continuing to provide statewide coverage and necessary redundancy.

 Today, ISP has over 700 professionals and operates from the headquarters complex in Meridian where numerous divisions, the main regional communications center, a forensics laboratory, and POST are housed.